Menu

 Please keep in mind –

 • Overnight camping requires a Boundary Waters Canoe Area Wilderness or Quetico Provincial Park permit.
-Those entering Quetico Provincial Park need to self-issue a Boundary Waters Canoe Area Wilderness day permit for their trip to and from Prairie Portage.
-BWCAW permit reservations are open for 2023.
+Those entering Quetico Provincial Park need to self-issue a pay permit for the Boundary Waters Canoe Area Wilderness for their trip to and from Prairie Portage.
+BWCAW permit reservations open for the year on the last Wednesday of January.
 If you are uncertain which outfitter you will use, we suggest selecting the Kawishiwi Ranger District as your permit issue station (open 8 am to 4:30 pm).

-• Entering Quetico Provincial Park requires a camping permit from Ontario Parks, Remote Area Border Crossing (RABC) permit for each individual, and a valid passport for each individual.
-Upon return from Canada, each individual must check in with U.S. Customs and Border Protection (CBP) in Ely.
+• Entering Quetico Provincial Park requires a camping permit from Ontario Parks, Remote Area Border Crossing (RABC) permit for everyone, and a valid passport for everyone.
+Upon return from Canada, everyone must check in with U.S. Customs and Border Protection (CBP) in Ely.

-• The SAA and Northern Tier cannot provide assistance or logistics should you have planning, permit, or trip issues.
+• The SAA and Northern Tier cannot assist should you have planning, permit, or trip issues.

 Powered by Wild Apricot Membership Software